badarm/FUA-FL/README.md

 The `datasets` directory contains all the datasets used in this project.
 Below is a description of python scripts written to process each dataset:

-- `load_data.py`: Utility script for loading and preprocessing the all the datasets.
+- `load_data.py`: Utility script for loading all the datasets.
+- `load_adult_data.py`: Script for pre-processing and loading different distributions of Adult dataset.
+- `load_bank_data.py`: Script for pre-processing and loading different distributions of Bank dataset.
+- `load_default_data.py`: Script for pre-processing and loading different distributions of Default dataset.
+- `load_law_data.py`: Script for pre-processing and loading different distributions of Law School dataset.

+### Utility Scripts
+- `find_potential_outcomes_utilities.py`: Script for finding potential outcomes.
+- `find_disc_score.py`: Script for computing discriminations scores (statistical parity, equal opportuinity, FACE).
+- 'test_local_and_server': Script for testing local learners and global server.

 ### Fed-FUEL main scripts
 The following scripts constitute the complete methodology of Fed-FUEL